Parametrized Homology via Zigzag Persistence: Introduction

+of the $\RR$-space $(X,f)$.
+We begin by choosing a finite set of values $a_0 < a_1 < \dots < a_n$.
+This could be the set of critical values in the case of a manifold with a Morse function; or it could simply be an arbitrary discretization of the real line.
+We then form the diagram of topological spaces

+where the arrows denote the canonical inclusion maps.
+By applying a homology functor~$\Hgr$ with field coefficients, we get a diagram of vector spaces and linear maps

+The structure of such a diagram is described by its \emph{barcode} or \emph{persistence diagram} (Section~\ref{subsec:zigzag}).
+The resulting collection of barcodes captures some of the information that we are seeking in the present work.

+Standard persistent homology doesn't satisfy all our desired properties.
+Although it is possible to get rid of the finite discretization of the real line~\cite{pfd-persistence,Thestructureandstability}, the first two properties are not satisfied.
+Most obviously, the construction is asymmetric when reversing the real line.
+For instance, let $X$ be the cone on a topological space~$Y$

+and let $f([x,t]) = t$ be the cone height function.
+Then the persistent homology of $(X,f)$ is indistinguishable from the persistent homology of a 1-point $\RR$-space $(*,0)$.
+On the other hand, the persistent homology of $(X,-f)$ detects the homology of~$Y$ over the interval $[-1,0)$. \end{example}

+One might imagine that the persistent homology of $(X,f)$ and $(X,-f)$ together capture all information of interest.
+The next example shows that there is, in fact, more information to be gathered.

-First of all, there is the theory of `extended persistence' introduced by Cohen-Steiner et al.~\cite{ExtendingPersistence} and developed in some detail by Bendich et al.~\cite{bendich} which addresses this matter under the restriction that $\XX$ be `tame' in the sense of having finitely many critical values and cylindrical behavior, ie. `Morse-like' behaviour, between those critical values.
-Using \emph{sublevelsets} and \emph{superlevelsets}
+\begin{example}[extended persistent homology] The theory of `extended persistence' introduced by Cohen-Steiner et al.~\cite{ExtendingPersistence} has similar goals to ours, but addresses them under the restriction that $\XX$ be `tame' in the sense of having finitely many critical values and cylindrical behavior, i.e.\ `Morse-like' behavior, between those critical values.
+Adding \emph{superlevelsets}

 Cohen-Steiner et al.\ consider the sequence of spaces and pairs